-Remedy’s current business models include partner IP projects, own IP projects with a publishing partner, and co-publishing projects.
-In the future, Remedy also has the possibility to self-publish games.
+Remedy’s possible business models include partner IP projects, own IP projects with a publishing partner, co-publishing projects and self-publishing.

 In partner IP projects, Remedy’s partner funds the development of the game and Remedy develops it according to agreed specifications.
 Remedy receives development fees, typically with a margin, as the game development reaches the jointly agreed milestones.
 Remedy or the partner originates the game concept.
 In this model, the partner retains control of the intellectual property rights to the game and publishes, distributes, and markets the game.
 The project can include a royalty opportunity, typically after recouping development and marketing investments, for Remedy that is tied to the game’s success.
 Partner IP projects carry a lower financial risk for Remedy, but participation in the game’s success is also limited.